 Capacity: 1.8 quarts | Dimensions: 8.25 x 9.75 x 8.25 inches | Weight: Three pounds | Material: Enamel on steel | Warranty: Five years

 "The Le Creuset Classic Whistling Kettle is a beautiful kettle with convenient features that make it worth the high price." — Rebekah Joan, Product Tester

 Best All-Around Teapot: FORLIFE Curve Teapot with Infuser, 24-Ounce

-Brighten up teatime with the FORLIFE Curve teapot.
-Made from porcelain and lead-free material, it comes in 10 cheery colors at 24-ounces, ideal for brewing two cups of tea.
-The dishwasher-safe teapot includes a 0.3-millimeter stainless steel infuser with holes small enough to prevent tiny herbal tea leaves like rooibos from slipping through, and the infuser is deep enough, giving plenty of room for brewing large tea leaves.
+Brighten up teatime with the Forlife Curve teapot.
+Made from ceramic and lead-free material, it comes in 10 cheery colors at 24-ounces, ideal for brewing two cups of tea.
+The dishwasher-safe teapot includes a stainless steel infuser with holes small enough to prevent tiny herbal tea leaves like rooibos from slipping through, and the infuser is deep enough, giving plenty of room for brewing large tea leaves.

 Best for the Traveler: Palais des Thés Around the World Set